simozhou/supreme-fishstick/README.md

 - Visit localhost in your browser at: `localhost:8000`

 ## TODO
-- make popover go behind navbar
+- make popover disappear when out of viewport
 - fix scaling and styling for programme and FAQ
 - populate speakers (add popovers to all of them)
 - populate programme